-THE undersigned offers his services to Bailroad Companies to survey and locate Railroad routes; to furnish Maps and Reports, Specifications, Estimates and Plans of Superstructure.
-He will measure and report in detail contract work and heavy Graduation.
-He will execute Topographical Drawings and lay off the Draininge of Iuland Swamps and bottom lands for farmers.
+THE undersigned offers his services to Rail road Companies to survey and locate Railroad routes; to furnish Maps and Reports, Specifications, Estimates and Plans of Superstructure.
+He will measure and report in de-tail contract work and heavy Graduation.
+He will execute Topographical Drawings and lay off the Drainage of Inland Swamps and bottom lands for farmers.

-Particular attention will be given to any business entrusted to him by Engineers and theory of Railwood Comp ter-sted in Bridge building, and especially to Farmers who desire to reclaim their swamp lands or to establish their boundary lines of old surveys.
-He will also superintend personally the con-struction and building of Railroad bridges, or any other Bridges that require the services of an Engineer to plan and construct.
-Parties having business or desiring information will address the undersigned at Campobella, Spartanburg District, S. C. JNO.
+Particular attention will be given to any business entrusted to him by Engineers and officers of Railroad Companies and others in-terested in Bridge building, and especially to Farmers who desire to reclaim their swamp lands or to establish their boundary lines of old surveys.

+He will also superintend personally the construction and building of Railroad bridges, or any other Bridges that require the services of an Engineer to plan and construct Parties having business or desiring information will address the undersigned at Campobella, Spartanburg District, S. C. JNO.
 BANKSTON DAVIS, Civil Engineer, Surveyor and Draftsman.
-Aug 9 28 tt Aug 9 should be so unwise as to go after young which passed through the post office : WOMER.
-Wood
+Aug 9 28 tf Aug 9